 The National Research Foundation and the Ministry of Education established the Research Centres of Excellence (RCE) in 2007

 to spur research excellence in the local universities.
-NUS is home to four of Singapore’s six RCEs - specialising in quantum
+NUS is home to four RCEs - specialising in quantum

 technologies, cancer, mechanobiology and functional, intelligent materials - and is a partner in 2 other RCEs, specifically the Singapore Centre on Environmental Life Sciences (SCELSE) and Institute for Digital Molecular Analytics & Science (IDMxS)

 Corporate laboratories are established through public-private research & development partnerships between universities and companies, and are supported by the Singapore Government.

 The S$75 million Keppel-NUS Corporate Laboratory taps the practical expertise of KOMtech, the R&D subsidiary of Keppel Offshore & Marine, as well as faculty, key laboratories and computational facilities of NUS, to create a synergistic industry-university partnership to pursue three main research thrusts, Future Systems, Future Yards and Future Resources, to meet the future challenges of the offshore industry.
 Research at the Keppel-NUS Corporate Laboratory has been completed.